 1. Pallor Mortis

 This initial stage of death translates from Latin as “paleness of death” and manifests itself in the flesh of light-skinned humans.
-The loss of color in the body is the consequence of a deactivated circulatory system, leaving blood to settle within the body.
+The loss of color in the body is the consequence of a deactivated circulatory system, leaving the blood to settle within the body.

-Onset: Pallor mortis can take effect anytime between 15 to 25 minutes after the moment of death.
+Onset: Pallor Mortis can take effect anytime between 15 to 25 minutes after the moment of death.

 Forensic Relevance: This stage happens so swiftly that the best expert can guess is that death occurred within the last half-hour.

 This second stage of death translates from Latin as “coldness of death” and happens as the body’s internal temperature slowly equalizes with the temperature surrounding the body.

 Here are just a handful of the variables that can play with the internal temperature of a corpse: The reliability of the ambient temperature.
 Insulation on the body.
 The conductivity of the resting place.Drugs or diseases within the deceased’s body.